 Merseyside Maritime Museum

-Another popular attraction on Albert Dock – we told you there is a lot! – The Merseyside Maritime Museum celebrates the history of the port of Liverpool.
+Yet another popular attraction on Albert Dock, the Merseyside Maritime Museum celebrates the history of the port of Liverpool.
 Here you’ll be able to check out full-sized vessels, maritime paintings and an exhibition on the city’s links to the Titanic.

 The Cavern Club